 - Article 8.
-Students (excluding those in the Law School; the same applies hereinafter in this Article) shall decide, under the instructions of their supervisors, which class subjects to take, and complete the prescribed procedures within the period specified for each semester. - (2) Students who fail to complete the prescribed procedures set forth in the preceding paragraph shall not be permitted to take their class subjects; provided, however, that only in cases where special circumstances are found to exist, the student concerned may be permitted to take a class subject upon obtaining the approval of the teacher in charge of the class subject. - Article 9.
+Students (excluding those in the Law School; the same applies hereinafter in this Article) shall decide, under the instructions of their supervisors, which class subjects to take, and complete the prescribed procedures within the period specified for each semester. - (2) Students who fail to complete the prescribed procedures set forth in the preceding paragraph shall not be permitted to take their class subjects; provided, however, that only in cases where special circumstances are found to exist, the student concerned may be permitted to take a class subject upon obtaining the approval of the teacher in charge of the class subject. - Article 8-2.
+With regard to the number of credits to be acquired for course completion, the upper limit of credits for which a student in a master's course may enroll in class subjects during a given semester shall be 26 credits, excluding those credits to be awarded for class subjects in an intensive course of lectures. - (2) Notwithstanding the provisions of the preceding paragraph, for a student who is recognized as having acquired predetermined credits with excellent results during a given semester as provided for separately, the number of credits for which he/she may enroll in class subjects for the next semester may exceed the upper limit. - Article 9.
 The upper limit of credits for which a student in the Division of Professional Development for Teachers and School Leaders may enroll in class subjects during a given year shall be 40 credits excluding those credits to be awarded for exercise subjects. - Article 10.
-Students in the Law School shall decide, under the instructions of their tutors, which class subjects to take, and complete the prescribed procedures within the period specified for each semester. - (2) In principle, the upper limit of credits for which a student in the Law School may enroll in class subjects during a given year shall be 36 credits for the first year, 36 credits for the second year (or 37 credits for a student who is to participate in an externship), and 44 credits for the third year; provided. - (3) Others, for the promotion and the credit acquisition of students in the Law School shall be as prescribed by the Law School - Article 11.
+Students in the Law School shall decide, under the instructions of their tutors, which class subjects to take, and complete the prescribed procedures within the period specified for each semester. - (2) In principle, the upper limit of credits for which a student in the Law School may enroll in class subjects during a given year shall be 36 credits for the first year, 36 credits for the second year (or 37 credits for a student who is to participate in an externship), and 44 credits for the third year; provided, however, that for a student who has enrolled in the Law School after completing the accredited Coordinated Introductory Law Programs (including courses at universities that have concluded an accredited Jurist Training Coordination Agreement only with law schools other than the Law School; the same applies hereinafter) and a student

+- recognized by the GSHS as a person who is expected to acquire the credits for class subjects he/she has enrolled in with excellent performance in light of the standards separately prescribed, the upper limit of credits that may be acquired by completing class subjects during a given year shall be 44 credits. - (3) Others, for the promotion and the credit acquisition of students in the Law School shall be as prescribed by the Law School - Article 11.
 A student may, if it is deemed necessary for him/her to do so by his/her supervisor (or his/her tutor in the case where the student belongs to the Law School), take class subjects of other graduate schools in accordance with what is prescribed by those graduate schools. - Article 12.
 If a student of a graduate school other than the GSHS intends to enroll in any class subject of the GSHS, the student shall, upon obtaining the approval of the teacher in charge of the class subject, complete the prescribed procedures within the period specified for each semester.